mckaywrigley/chatbot-ui/bitapai-integration-documentation.md

   - Remove OpenAI, chatgpt words form frontend
 - creating folder when no prompts were available didn't showed the folder
   - this issue was fixed by checking for if folders exists and removing old logic of checking if prompts exists to show folders
+- We have added models select option
+  - To provide models select option go to `~/utils/config/models.ts`
+    - And provide the name for model

 ### Backend